Simpson's-in-the-Strand: Simpson's and chess

-Just as Wimbledon is considered the home of tennis and Lord's the home of cricket, Simpson's could, in the 19th century, justifiably claim the equivalent title for chess.
-Almost all the top players of the century played there at some stage, including Wilhelm Steinitz, Paul Morphy, Emanuel Lasker, Johannes Zukertort (who had a fatal stroke while playing there), and Siegbert Tarrasch.
+Many top chess players of the 19th century played there at some stage, including Wilhelm Steinitz, Paul Morphy, Emanuel Lasker, Johannes Zukertort (who had a fatal stroke while playing there), and Siegbert Tarrasch.
 When the refurbished Simpson's reopened under its new management in 1904, chess was no longer the principal feature.
 According to The Times, this alone was sufficient to shift the centre of the chess world away from London permanently, with similar clubs in Vienna and Berlin filling its role.

 Chess reappeared at Simpson's in 1980, when the finals of the National Chess Club Championship were held there.
 In September 2003 a small tournament was held at the restaurant to celebrate the 175th anniversary of chess on the site.
 The tournament was named after the unofficial world champion, during the 1840s and 50s, Howard Staunton, who had played at Simpson's.
 This sparked a series of such contests that continued annually until 2009.
 By 2006, the fourth Staunton Memorial was declared the strongest London all-play-all tournament since 1986, with high calibre grandmasters such as Michael Adams, Ivan Sokolov and Jan Timman competing.

 In film and literature

 In The Guns of Navarone, David Niven's character leans over his wounded, dying companion and tells him that when he recovers, they will return to London and go straight to Simpson's to have roast beef.
 In Alfred Hitchcock's 1936 film Sabotage, characters lunch at Simpson's.
 In E. M. Forster's Howards End, Henry Wilcox is a devotee of Simpson's.
 Simpson's also features in the Sherlock Holmes stories, including "The Illustrious Client" and "The Adventure of the Dying Detective", which concludes with Holmes' words: "I think that something nutritious at Simpson's would not be out of place."

 P. G. Wodehouse devoted several paragraphs of Something New to the restaurant, and in his novel Psmith in the City, his two heroes dine there: "Psmith waited for Mike while he changed, and carried him off in a cab to Simpson's, a restaurant which, as he justly observed, offered two great advantages, namely, that you need not dress, and, secondly, that you paid your half-crown, and were then at liberty to eat till you were helpless, if you felt so disposed, without extra charge."
-Simpson's is also featured in Wodehouse's "Cocktail Time" as the restaurant that one of the characters, Cosmo Wisdom, chooses to lunch at after leaving prison.
+Simpson's is also featured in Wodehouse's Cocktail Time as the restaurant that one of the characters, Cosmo Wisdom, chooses to lunch at after leaving prison.